euangoddard/icyeye/docs/source/index.rst

 Dependencies and python version
 -------------------------------

-:mod:`icyeye` has no external dependencies as all functionality is taken from the python standard library.
+:mod:`icyeye` has no external dependencies as all functionality utilizes functionality from the python standard library.

 :mod:`icyeye` was written using python 2.5 and should be forward compatible to version 2.7.
 It relies on :func:`functools.partial`.
 The :mod:`functools` was